xiix0/scam/README.md

-You will be run over by a beer truck.
+You will be advanced socially, without any special effort on your part.